agence-adeliom/adeliom-webcomponents/docs/pages/frameworks/vue.md

 });
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using Adeliom WebComponents components in your app!

 ## Usage